Cs4r/alphabet-soup/README.md

 ### Time complexity

-- Time complexity of the algorithm corresponds to _max(0(m), O(s))_.
+- Time complexity of the algorithm corresponds to _max(O(m), O(s))_.
 That's to say that the time complexity is the maximum between the message length and the number of letters in the bowl of soup.

 ### Space complexity